 All these foodstuffs are “indications of geographical origin”.
 These names of foodstuffs and agricultural products can be protected at the European level as “indications of geographical origin”.

-It is probably less well known that all these product names are protected at the European level as what is known as “indications of geographical origin”.
-The legal basis is Regulation (EU) No. 1151/2012.
-The prerequisite is that the quality or reputation of a product is essentially attributable to its geographical origin.
-Protection applies to food and agricultural products and covers various product categories such as meat products, fish, cheese, fruit, vegetables, vinegar, oil, bread, pastry or beer.
+It is characteristic of this IP right that the quality or reputation of a product is closely linked to its origin in a specific geographical area.
 For each product there is a product specification with a detailed description of the product.
-Only products that comply with these requirements may be marketed under the protected name.
+Only products that comply with these requirements may be marketed under that name.

 For Germany, 92 products are currently registered as protected indications of geographical origin with the European Commission.

 Let’s start our journey in the Far North with “Glückstädter Matjes” (soused herring).
 In Glückstadt on the lower Elbe river, the tradition of producing Matjes (soused herring) can be traced back to 1893, when the Glückstadt herring fishery started.
 Every year on the second Thursday in June, the Glückstadt Matjes Weeks begin here with the traditional Matjes bite.
 The entire production process must be carried out in the urban area of Glückstadt.
 Perhaps we should have a few “Spreewälder Gurken” (pickled cucumbers) to go with it?
 Theodor Fontane wrote about them in his travelogue “Wanderungen durch die Mark Brandenburg” (Rambles through Brandenburg).

 This way, you could go on feasting with relish on regional specialities throughout Germany.